Tigerryttaren/M7002E-Computer-Graphics/src/assignment4/README.md

 #### Manipulating Objects
 Left-click the **MOUSE** to pick an object up, left-click again to simply drop the object.
 Right-clicking when holding an object will throw it away with force.
 Using the **E** key when holding some objects will make the player use the object on the environment.

-##### The Creator
+##### The Materializer, The Creator
-This ancient artifact in the form of a green rod is a powerful tool, it allows the player to magically create new boxes.
+This heavenly *white* strangely unsettling synthetically-made artifact has the godlike power to create objects from thin air.
+It is a powerful tool to create boxes for the player to play with.

-##### The Destroyer
+##### The De-Materializer, The Destroyer
-The evil twin of the Creator, the red rod called the Destroyer will destroy the boxes it is used on.
+This terrificly horrifying *black* rod has the power to undo creations, and send them back to the *Very Vast Void of Uncreated Creations*.
+It is the evil adopted twin of the Creator, and allows the player to remove boxes.

+##### The Redshifter, The Enlarger
+This bright *red* rod has the awesome power to enlarge objects simply by tapping the with the rod.
+Its nickname is inspired from the Doppler effect on electromagnetic waves, where Redshifting is when an on object is increased in wavelength, but in this case, in size.

+##### The Blueshifter, The Shrinker
+This somberly *blue* rod has the power to shrink objects.
+As its red twin the name is inspired from the blueshift of the Dopplere ecceft on electromagnetic waves.

 ##### BioBoxes
 These small red boxes containing extremely hazardous biological waste can be tossed around in an playful manner, but cannot really be used as anything other than a building block.